 Your Cinderella moment!
 Make your wedding shoes more comfortable.
-Finding ways on how to break in your wedding shoes?
-Comfortable wedding shoes low heel?
+Finding ways on how to break into your wedding shoes?
+Comfortable wedding shoes low heels?
 Looking for the most comfortable wedding shoes?
 Tips on breaking in heels?
-How to break in wedding heels?
-How to make heels comfortable?
 In this guide, we are sharing tips on how to make your wedding shoes more comfortable!

 - Walk the runway at home

 - Consider gel insoles, arch support, corn cushions, and/or toe spacers

 - Avoid using adhesives around your shoe

 Wedding footwear shopping is as important as wedding dress shopping.
 Your wedding shoe should be comfortable enough to make you feel at ease the whole day to let you enjoy the day to your fullest.
 You may need to stand, walk, and dance for a long time on your wedding day, so you should make sure it doesn’t hurt you and make you feel tired early.